RancidDax/namazu.tools/top.md

 Omega will then cast two tank buster cleaves on the two furthest players, and 6 line AOEs on the non-tanks.
 Both tanks **stack north, outside of the hitbox** using invulnerability, and the party spreads within Omegas hitbox as seen in the cheatsheet.

-After this Omega will cast Atomic Ray, it's enrage.
+After this Omega will cast **Atomic Ray**, it's enrage.

 # Phase 2

 Phase 2 begins and Omega-M and Omega-F will spawn.

 {: .damage }
-> There is about a 2 GCD window once both bosses become targetable where they are susceptible to cleave damage and should be abused as much as possible.
-2 minute raid buffs should be used either before they are targetable or on the 1st GCD.
+> There is about a 2 GCD window once both bosses become targetable where they are susceptible to cleave damage and this should be abused as much as possible.
+>
+> 2 minute raid buffs should be used either before they are targetable or on the 1st GCD.

 Omega-M and F will then cast **Firewall**, targeting the 4 closest players to each boss.
 If a player is close to M, they will be inflicted with **Packet Filter F** **(can maybe make this a glossary instead of explaining it)** and be unable to damage Omega-F. If a player is close to F, the opposite happens.